SCSI connector: Post SCSI-2

 As time went on, some manufacturers desired connectors even smaller than the SCSI-2 connector.
-One such in somewhat common use was the VHDCI (Very High Density Cable Interconnect) connector, also known as an "AMP HPCN68M", and sometimes as "SCSI-5".
+One such in somewhat common use was the VHDCI (Very High Density Cable Interconnect) connector, also known as an AMP HPCN68M, and sometimes as SCSI-5.
 There are 68 pins on the connector in two rows; the pins are 0.8 mm apart.
 This connector is reputed to suffer fewer bent pins than the 68-pin SCSI-2 connector despite its minuscule pins.

 Interoperability

-There are adapters between most types of parallel SCSI connector, and some companies will manufacture custom cables to guarantee having the correct connectors.
+There are adapters between most types of parallel SCSI connectors, and some companies will manufacture custom cables to guarantee having the correct connectors.
 An adapter from narrow to wide must include termination to work properly.